How Employers Can Support Migrant Workers in the UK

 2. Protecting Human Rights

-Migrants must, of course, have the legal right to work in the U.K. before they enter employment.
-There are lots of different ways in which migrant workers can obtain access to work in the U.K. All workers will need an approved visa to work legally within the country.
-Some workers may be sponsored by an employer to achieve this visa, others may be on a short visa to work temporarily or to study.
-You can read more about this on this Gov.uk page
+Migrants must, of course, have the legal right to work in the UK before they enter employment.
+There are lots of different ways in which migrant workers can obtain access to work in the UK.
+All workers will need an approved visa to work legally in the country.
+Some workers may receive sponsorship from an employer to achieve this visa, others may be on a short visa to work temporarily or to study.
+You can read more about this on this gov.uk page

-Once an employee is cleared to work in the U.K., there should be no differences in how they are treated or paid.
-All workers will need to apply for a National Insurance Number and this number will be used for their salary or paid hours.
-This makes sure that everything is above board and that all taxes can be calculated appropriately.
-All workers in the U.K. are entitled to statutory minimum wage, regardless of where they are from.
+Once an employee receives clearance to work in the UK, there should be no differences in how you treat or pay them.
+All workers will need to apply for a National Insurance Number which will be used for their salary or paid hours.
+This ensures everything is above board and that all taxes can be calculated appropriately.
+All workers in the UK are entitled to statutory minimum wage, regardless of where they are from.

 If you have someone enquiring about cash in hand or payment of less than minimum wage, you will need to consider if they are in a safe situation.
-You can contact the government directly and anonymously if you are worried about the legitimacy of a migration situation.
+You can contact the government directly and anonymously if you’re worried about the legitimacy of a migration situation.

 Many migrant workers are taken advantage of when they move country to work.
-It is important to be aware of this and to signpost your employees to further help and assistance.
-If it isn’t at work, it is possible that discrimination and exploitation are happening in other areas of their lives, including housing.
+It’s important to be aware of this and to signpost your employees to further help and assistance.
+If it isn’t at work, discrimination and exploitation may be happening in other areas of their lives, including housing.
 You can help to protect the human rights of your migrant workers by readily providing information they can use to seek support.
 Try having a support member of staff available to talk, putting posters in common areas, and having an open-door policy with HR or management.
 Some great sources of support to include are:

 As we discussed in the previous section of this blog, migrant workers need help with access to these resources in terms of language barriers.
 Providing an interpreter or access to English learning courses can help keep this support accessible.